omegat-org/omegat/release/readme.txt

 ==============================================================================
-  OmegaT 1.7.0 Read Me file
+  OmegaT 1.6.1 update 2, Read Me file

   1. Information about OmegaT
   2. What is OmegaT?